Duchesnay today: committed to excellence, innovation, integrity and collaboration

-In addition to ensuring our compliance with every law and regulation governing the pharmaceutical industry, Duchesnay abides by the highest internal standards of integrity, excellence and innovation.
+In addition to ensuring our compliance with every law and regulation governing the pharmaceutical industry, Duchesnay abides by the highest internal standards of excellence, innovation, integrity and collaboration.

 These values are what have earned Duchesnay the respect, trust and support of stakeholders in the medical community worldwide.

-Every decision we make is guided by our unwavering commitment to honesty, openness and transparency in everything we do.
+Every decision we make is guided by our unwavering commitment to honesty, openness and transparency.

 Duchesnay and its employees are deeply committed to giving back to our community.
 That is why we are actively involved with several charitable organizations, including la Fondation OLO (nutritional supplementation for underprivileged women and toddlers), Moisson Laurentides (local food bank) and The Cure Foundation (breast cancer research).

 Duchesnay makes every effort to minimize its environmental footprint.
 We support various recycling programs and are proud members of the Health Products Stewardship Association (Medications Return Programs/drug disposal), Duchesnay has implemented a variety of ecological initiatives, including opting for electronic rather than printed formats, prioritizing the use of eco-responsible materials and systems in our construction and renovation projects, and the installation of a geothermal heating and cooling system at our facilities.

 Perinatal health initiatives supported by Duchesnay

 Duchesnay supports a number of perinatal health initiatives involving university research and education for healthcare professionals in the field.
 To provide women and their families with clear and reliable information about how to help ensure a healthy pregnancy, we also support organizations and media aimed at non-professionals.

 Key organizations supported by Duchesnay